Kilimanjaro Frequently Asked Questions

 What is the climb like?

-We will normally climb the Machame Route.
+We climb the Machame Route.
 The Kilimanjaro National Park staff has done a lot of work in recent years on this trail (it is now much better drained, so less muddy than in the past).
 The camps have also been improved, and there are Park rangers stationed at the camps to ensure that porters are not overloaded and that rubbish is removed.
 There is also emergency rescue available (by jeep) from the second camp (Shira Plateau).
 We have also led climbs via the Umbwe, Lemosho, and Western Breach Routes for special groups.
 If you have a private group, please contact us for a custom quote.
-Please keep in mind that Kili very physically demanding.
+Please keep in mind that Kilimanjaro is very physically demanding.
 The group equipment and most of our personal equipment will be carried by our Chagga porters.
 Our Chagga staff will also take care of the cooking chores.
-The Machame Route takes us past some of Kilimanjaro's most spectacular scenery.
-It also keeps us away from the crowds on the normal route.
+The Machame Route takes us past some of Kilimanjaro's most spectacular scenery and keeps us away from the crowds on the normal route.
 Since we have a large difference in altitude between the start of the climb and the summit, we get the opportunity to go through many vegetation zones.
 We will descend via the Mweka Route.
 This is the descent route required by Kilimanjaro National Park.

 Who'll be leading my climb?